Expensify/App/docs/articles/expensify-classic/settings/account-settings/Add-profile-photo.md

 2. Tap the profile picture icon.
 3. Tap the Edit icon next to your name
 4. Tap **Upload Photo** and either:
-    a.
-Tap the capture button to take a new photo.
+    - Tap the capture button to take a new photo.
     b.
 Tap the photo icon on the left to select a saved photo.
 {% include end-option.html %}